kirandash/react/covid-tracker/README.md

 3. Remove sampleCountries from CountriesList in App.js.
 Since now we are populating it from state.
 Later we will get it from API.
 4. Run: `npm run start` and test create/delete functionality at http://localhost:3000/
 5. Test Adding and Removing Country on browser

+### 3.8 Persisting the Redux store with redux-persist
+1. Our current store gets cleared on reloading browser.
+To persist data in store: use **redux-persist**. `npm install redux-persist`
+2. store.js file: Wrap rootReducer with persistReducer configuration.
+3. index.js file: Wrap App with PersistGate
+4. Now on reloading browser, the state will be still saved.
+In order to clear it, delete the `persist:root` data from localStorage.